 The first assumption is that each investment has a substantive core that remains unchanged in each iteration of its implementation.
 In education, however, it is widely known that it takes time for investments to be rolled out, take shape, and become institutionalized.
 As a result, the timing of A-ROI calculation matters because the results could differ, and more importantly, carry different meanings depending on the timing.
 An early calculation of A-ROI before an investment is fully implemented will likely not be the A-ROI that is of interest after both the effect and cost stabilize (Stabilized effect and cost could still randomly vary.
 How to detect stabilization of effect and cost is another topic that needs further investigations).

-Depending on the situation, the pre-mature calculation could either under- or over-estimate an investment’s true effect.
+Depending on the situation, the premature calculation could either under- or over-estimate an investment’s true effect.
 For simplicity, Figure 1 shows four hypothetical investment scenarios, with each effect trend line representing a possible path to maturation an investment could take during the first five years of implementation.

 Among the four investments shown in Figure 1, Investment C has an impact at the end of the first year implementation and the effect remains unchanged subsequently.
 For Investment B, however, its full effect is not seen for the first three years, which could happen if the effect magnitude is correlated to the level or phase of implementation, or if the effect lags behind the implementation.
 As a result, the A-ROI result calculated before Year 3 will under-estimate the true effect.
 For example, in a four-year longitudinal study of Literacy Collaborative, one of the largest and oldest literacy coaching programs in the US, Biancarosa et al. (2010) found that a small on-average positive effect detected in the first year as novice coaches began to take up their new roles more than doubled over the next two years.